FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 # Agenda

-1. JavaScript and the Web
+1. JavaScript and the web
 1. What is jQuery?
 What is it for?
 2. The "Document Object Model" (DOM)
 3. jQuery basics (traversing and chaining)